-- The beginning of the JP implementation was affected by significant changes in the context: - The change in national and subnational government authorities, as a result of the elections held on October 2019 and the consequent change in the public agenda for early childhood and the social dimension of care; - the Covid-19 pandemic, its economic and social effects, the epidemiological crisis and the restriction of mobility, since the confinement and social isolation measures impacted on the role of care institutions, families and the workers in this sector; - The worsening of the socio-economic situation and the increase in poverty (pre-pandemic conditions, aggravated by the pandemic), which, according to official statistic (EPH-INDEC), reached 54.9% of boys, girls and adolescents during the first half of 2021, while extreme poverty affected 16.8% of them.1 - In this new scenario, the JP maintained its strategic focus and demonstrated the ability to adapt by acting in the face of the aforementioned changes in the following manner: - o Identifying new government partners (Ministry of Women, Genders and Diversity, Head of the Cabinet of Ministers and Ministry of Economy) added to the original counterparts (National Council for Social Policies Coordination, Ministry of Social Development and National Secretariat for Children, Adolescence and Family, and Ministry of Labor), expanding the dialogue and work in alliance aligned with the needs of the country and the strategy of the UN System in Argentina; - Adding almost 50% of new activities to those planned to respond to emerging problems and issues prioritized on the political agenda; - Adapting virtual methodologies for carrying out studies and for the work processes, internal and with counterparts, due to the travel restrictions and the limitations for face-to-face meetings; - Redesigning activities to support the national and subnational policy in response to COVID-19 impact on early childhood care policies, on children and care workers. - In this line, other additional strategic actions have been carried out, such as: - Designation of the First Lady as President of the Advisory Board, which contributed to the JP visibility. - o Adaptation of activities to the new fiscal and economic-social context of the country. - o Expansion of the geographical coverage of activities in order to achieve greater scope. - Adoption of a broader perspective to think about "innovation" in social matters. - Creation of alliances with other agencies of the United Nations System such as IOM, and UN Women within the framework of the Fund for the SDGs MPTF.
+- The beginning of the JP implementation was affected by significant changes in the context: - The change in national and subnational government authorities, as a result of the elections held on October 2019 and the consequent change in the public agenda for early childhood and the social dimension of care; - the Covid-19 pandemic, its economic and social effects, the epidemiological crisis and the restriction of mobility, since the confinement and social isolation measures impacted on the role of care institutions, families and the workers in this sector; - The worsening of the socio-economic situation and the increase in poverty (pre-pandemic conditions, aggravated by the pandemic), which, according to official statistic (EPH-INDEC), reached 54.9% of boys, girls and adolescents during the first half of 2021, while extreme poverty affected 16.8% of them. - In this new scenario, the JP maintained its strategic focus and demonstrated the ability to adapt by acting in the face of the aforementioned changes in the following manner: - Identifying new government partners (Ministry of Women, Genders and Diversity, Head of the Cabinet of Ministers and Ministry of Economy) added to the original counterparts (National Council for Social Policies Coordination, Ministry of Social Development and National Secretariat for Children, Adolescence and Family, and Ministry of Labor), expanding the dialogue and work in alliance aligned with the needs of the country and the strategy of the UN System in Argentina; - Adding almost 50% of new activities to those planned, considered relevant for the achievements of the expected results, aimed at responding to emerging problems and issues prioritized on the political agenda and in the pandemic context; - Adapting virtual methodologies for carrying out studies and for the work processes, internal and with counterparts, due to the travel restrictions and the limitations for face-to-face meetings; - Redesigning activities to support the national and subnational policy in response to COVID-19 impact on early childhood care policies, on children and care workers. - In this line, other additional strategic actions have been carried out, such as: - Designation of the First Lady as President of the Advisory Board, which contributed to the JP visibility. - Adaptation of activities to the new fiscal and economic-social context of the country.